bob-bench-forks/pharo-travis-ci/README.md

-A simplified version to use Pharo and Travis
+A simplified version to use [Pharo](http://pharo.org) and Travis CI
 ======

-This is a simple script that will do what you want in a simple :)
+This is a simple script that will do what you want in a simple way (it simplifies the use of smalltalk-ci for those who do not need a multi-smalltalk matrix) :)

 You will need to define a `.travis.yml` in your project: